AirshipCMS/Airship-Foundation-Starter-Project/README.md

 - `/compartments/airmail/receipt.html`
 - `/compartments/airmail/shipment.html`

-You should already be familiar with node, so all you need to do to run the boilerplate to compile scss is run `npm install`, `bower install` and `npm run dev`.
+You should already be familiar with node, so all you need to do to run the boilerplate to compile scss is run `npm install` and `bower install` to install dependencies.

+Then run `npm run dev` instead of `airship serve` in order to run both the airship serve command and browser sync.
+This will run the site at `localhost:3000`.

 ----